alanplotko/Campus-QuickStart/README.md

-# Campus-QuickStart
+# Campus QuickStart

-Campus QuickStart (CQS) is a web application built at PennApps X, a hackathon hosted by the University of Pennsylvania.
+Campus QuickStart (CQS) is a web application built at PennApps X, a hackathon hosted at the University of Pennsylvania.
 CQS aims to establish a new organization's online presence, so that its staff can focus on building the rest.
 It was created with Python 3 and uses Bottle and MongoDB.
+You can view the project on ChallengePost [here](http://challengepost.com/software/campus-quickstart-czxhp)

 ![Campus QuickStart Front Page](https://s3.amazonaws.com/fvd-data/notes/166489/1433610081-pbBcW4/screen.png)